Druzai/Bot_Mc_discord/README.md

     * Auto stop if the Minecraft server online during certain period of time without players
     * Auto backup at specified intervals and forced backup by member
         * Auto deleting backup(s) if backup's limit or space exceeded
+        * Bot can handle backup of several world folders
+            * For example, these servers split world data to separate folders: `PaperMC`, `Bukkit` and `Spigot`
         * **If there are files in backups directory that not in server config, they will be deleted!
 And vice versa!**
     * Make yourself an operator for limited amount of time if your Discord account has association with Minecraft nick
         * **Bot can't do it when nick has spaces!** (this applies to servers from `1.0.0` to `1.19.0`!)